What Are the Treatments for Covid and How Good Are They?

 2. What else is being investigated?

-Studies published in September focused on the role of an immune substance called interferon that helps orchestrate the body’s defenses.
-The studies found that people with low levels of the substance do poorly in fighting off the coronavirus, suggesting that interferon treatments could help in the early stages of the infection and perhaps prevent life-threatening illness.
+Studies published in September 2020 focused on the role of an immune substance called interferon that helps orchestrate the body’s defenses.
+The research found that people with low levels of the substance do poorly in fighting off the coronavirus, suggesting that interferon treatments could help in the early stages of the infection and perhaps prevent life-threatening illness.
 Interferon deficiencies may underlie about 14% of severe Covid cases, scientists reported.
+However, interferon therapy didn’t help hospitalized patients in a study reported in October.

 3. How do scientists prove a treatment is effective?